Massive-Wiki/massive-wiki/What Massive Wiki Means.md

 Each page is one **file.**

-Standard files are an easy and reasonably precise unit of data interchange between different systems.
+Standard files are an easy and reasonably precise unit of data interchange between different computer systems.

 The plural "files" is important -- a wiki needs more than one page.

 ## Wiki

-Using easy linking and named pages, **Wiki** is one of the best ways to organize and share text-based information and knowledge.
+Using easy **linking** and **named pages,** **Wiki** is one of the best ways to organize and share text-based information and knowledge.
 Wiki was first developed by Ward Cunningham in 1994.
 We gratefully acknowledge Ward's gift to the world.